Dear Mr. Sage,

-NOAA's nationwide Index of Climate Normals provides "Freeze/Frost Occurrence Data" PDFs for U.S. states.
+NOAA's nationwide Index of Climate Normals provides information for each state concerning dates when frosts and freezing temperatures will first occur.
+To reach the data for your state, google its name and the phrase "freeze/frost occurrence data."
+Here's an example.
 Each PDF offers data for numerous cities.
 The threshold levels range from light frost (36 degrees F) to hard frost (28 degrees F).
 NOAA predicts the likely dates for reaching these temperatures at three levels of probability -- 90, 50 and 10 percent.
 Our comments in this article are based on NOAA's dates for 50 percent chance of 36 degree F (first frost).

 Giving plants at least a month to establish roots before first frost helps anchor them so they aren't damaged by frost heave during freeze-thaw cycles.
 As water in the soil freezes, it causes the ground to expand.
 Poorly rooted plants may rise up during freezes and not settle back into the ground when it warms.
 Exposed roots become damaged.